 The Company did not have any significant receivable balances at September 30, 2015 and December 31, 2014 that met the criteria of ASC 450-20 and as such, did not have an allowance for credit losses at those dates.
 The Company will charge any receivable against the allowance for credit losses when management believes the uncollectibility of the receivable is confirmed.
-The Company considers writing off a receivable when (i) a first mortgage holder who names the association in a foreclosure suit takes title and satisfies an estoppel letter for amounts owed which are less than amounts the Company funded to the association; (ii) a tax deed is issued with insufficient excess proceeds to pay amounts the Company funded to the association; or (iii) an association settles an account for less than amounts the Company funded to the association.
-Upon the occurrence of any of these events, the Company evaluates the potential recovery via a deficiency judgment against the prior owner and the ability to collect upon the deficiency judgment within the 20 year statute of limitations period or whether the deficiency judgment can be sold.
+The Company considers writing off a receivable when (i) a first mortgage holder who names the association in a foreclosure suit takes title and satisfies an estoppel letter for amounts owed which are less than amounts the Company funded to the association; (ii) a tax deed is issued with insufficient excess proceeds to pay amounts the Company funded to the association; or (iii) an association settles an account for less than amounts the Company funded to the association settles an account for less than amounts the Company funded to collect upon the deficiency judgment within the 20 year statute of limitations period or whether the deficiency judgment can be sold.
 Additionally, with New Neighbor Guaranty accounts and other accounts where the Company has purchased insurance, the Company will determine if after applying insurance proceeds any write offs are warranted.
 If the Company determines that collection through a deficiency judgment or sale of a deficiency judgment is not feasible, the Company writes off the unrecoverable receivable amount.
 Any losses greater than the recorded allowance will be recognized as expense.
 Under the Company's revenue recognition policies, all finance receivables (original product and special product) are classified as nonaccrual.